DevelopersWork/SELF-HOSTED/stacks/filebrowser/README.md

 ## Stack Files

 - `docker-compose.yml`: Defines the File Browser service and its configuration.
-- `deploy.sh`: Script to automatically create the required `.env` file for the stack and set up the database.
+- `deploy.sh`: Script to automatically create or update the required `.env` file for the stack and set up the database.

 ## Services

 - **filebrowser:** The main File Browser application.

 ## Environment Variables